Operational risk management: Benefits

+The integration of operational risk management processes helps companies realize significant benefits, such as developing intellectual capital and management techniques that can be applied across various branches to mitigate crises and solve operational problems.

 Chief Operational Risk Officer

 The role of the Chief Operational Risk Officer (CORO) continues to evolve and gain importance.
 In addition to being responsible for setting up a robust Operational Risk Management function at companies, the role also plays an important part in increasing awareness of the benefits of sound operational risk management.

 Most complex financial institutions have a Chief Operational Risk Officer.
 The position is also required for Banks that fall into the Basel II Advanced Measurement Approach "mandatory" category.

 Software

 The impact of the Enron failure and the implementation of the Sarbanes–Oxley Act has caused several software development companies to create enterprise-wide software packages to manage risk.
 These software systems allow the financial audit to be executed at lower cost.

 Forrester Research has identified 115 Governance, Risk and Compliance vendors that cover operational risk management projects.
 Active Agenda is an open source project dedicated to operational risk management.